anima-wg/brski-over-802dot11/brski-over-802dot11.md

 If BRSKI were to leverage 802.11aq, then the 802.11aq specification would need to be pushed and supported, and a BRSKI service would need to be defined in [IANA].

-802.11aq based SSID discovery suffers from the same potential issue as Well-known BRSKI SSID: it does nothing to prevent a device from enrolling against the wrong network.
+This mechanism suffers from the limitations outlined in {{incorrect-ssid-discovery-mitigations}} - it does nothing to prevent a device enrolling against the same network.

 ## 802.11u NAI Realm